Kong/docs.konghq.com/app/_hub/kong-inc/serverless-functions/_index.md

   different priority in the plugin chain.

   - `pre-function`
     - Runs before other plugins run during each phase.
-The `pre-function` plugin can only run globally.
-It can't be applied to individual services, routes, or consumers.
+The `pre-function` plugin can be applied to individual services, routes, or globally.
   - `post-function`
     - Runs after other plugins in each phase.
-The `post-function` plugin can be applied to individual services, routes, consumers, or globally.
+The `post-function` plugin can be applied to individual services, routes, or globally.

   <div class="alert alert-ee red">
     <strong>Warning: </strong>The pre-function and post-function serverless plugin